-This R&D program is concerned with the modification on the mechanical strength of the catalyst extrudates using HTI carbon-coated catalyst technology so that the ebullated-bed technology can be utilized to produce valuable oxygenated chemicals from syngas/CO2 efficiently and economically.
+This R&D program investigated the modification on the mech anical strength of the catalyst extrudates using HTI carbon-coated catalyst technology so that the ebullated bed technology can be utilized to produce valuable oxygenated chemicals from syngas/CO 2 efficiently and economically.
 Exothermic chemical reactions benefit from the temperature control and freedom from catalyst fouling provided by the ebullated bed reactor technology.